ShaunDev404/ShaunDev.Rules/README.md

 Using this Quick configuration development is easy, and building is quick.
 Switch to Debug configuration sets all CodeAnalysis rules to Warnings.
 Switch to Release configuration sets all CodeAnalysis rules Errors.
-So before releaseing your code build in Release mode.
+So before releaseing your code build in Release mode..